ambrishambekar/CAISO-ADS/README.md

  3) Parse other relevant Dispatch and Trajectory data and store records in a database.<br />

  Update (23-April-2018)
- 1) Caiso stopped supporting TLS1 and TLS1.1 protocols.
+ 1) Caiso discontinued support for TLS1 and TLS1.1 protocols.
 Support only for TLS1.2 Please upgrade Python to 2.7.9 or higher.